Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

   From this point, different types of pipelines were created to build the JAR files and Docker images, which were then pushed to Docker Hub.
 These pipelines will be explained in the sections below.

-  ## Freestyle
+  ## Freestyle Job

-  The freestyle pipeline was created and configured with one stage per action.
+  The freestyle pipeline was created and configured with single tasks.
 One stage checks the npm version using a shell script, while another stage invokes top-level Maven targets to    verify the Maven version.
 After running successfully, the pipeline was connected to a GitHub repository to execute a script within a specific branch.

   ![Diagram](./images/freestyle.png)